KRakeesh04/s1/src/content/docs/maths/real-analysis/23-subsequence.md

 title: Subsequence
 slug: maths/real-analysis/subsequence
 sidebar:
-  order: 22
+  order: 23
 ---

 Suppose $u:\mathbb{Z}^+\rightarrow \mathbb{R}$ be a sequence and
 $v:\mathbb{Z}^+\rightarrow\mathbb{Z}^+$ be an increasing sequence.
 Then
 $u\circ v: \mathbb{Z}^+\rightarrow \mathbb{R}$ is a subsequence of $u$.

-## Existence of subsequence
+## Monotonic subsubsequence

 Every sequence has a monotonic subsequence.